-Inter-satellite biases are shown in the right panels, separately for ascending (black 196 curves) and descending (red curves) passes and also by combining both passes (green 197 curves).
+[26] Intersatellite biases are shown in the right panels, separately for ascending (black curves) and descending (red curves) passes and also by combining both passes (green curves).
 Biases for ascending passes show a larger seasonal cycle.
-This is again because 198 ascending passes are in the afternoon and evening and capture the seasonal modulation 199 of the diurnal cycle, but descending passes are near midnight and early in the morning 200 where diurnal cycle differences are smaller.
-This seasonal cycle of bias is stronger for sur-201 face channels and much weaker for sounding channels.
-One can expect that by combining 202 ascending and descending passes, the diurnal cycle impact on estimated bias would be 203 reduced.
-However, this does not completely eliminate the diurnal cycle effects because it 204 only removes the 24 hour cycle component of the diurnal cycle and the diurnal cycles of 205 microwave humidity sounder measurements are not just 24 hour cycles [Kottayil et al., 206 2012].
-207
+This is again because ascending passes are in the afternoon and evening and capture the seasonal modulation of the diurnal cycle, but descending passes are near midnight and early in the morning where diurnal cycle differences are smaller.
+This seasonal cycle of bias is stronger for surface channels and much weaker for sounding channels.
+One can expect that by combining ascending and descending passes, the diurnal cycle impact on estimated bias would be reduced.
+However, this does not completely eliminate the diurnal cycle effects because it only removes the 24 h cycle component of the diurnal cycle, and the diurnal cycles of microwave humidity sounder measurements are not just 24 h cycles [Kottayil et al., 2013].

-It may be true that at the south pole there is no diurnal cycle during Austral winter months, but that may not be true for the Antarctic plateau as a whole [Hudson and Brandt, 2005].
-Therefore, it is difficult to estimate inter-satellite biases using Antarctic measurements due to the impact of the diurnal cycle.
+[27] It may be true that at the south pole, there is no diurnal cycle during Austral winter months but that may not be true for the Antarctic plateau as a whole [Hudson and Brandt, 2005].
+Therefore, it is difficult to estimate intersatellite biases using Antarctic measurements due to the impact of the diurnal cycle.
 This is especially true when biases are small.
-However, when the biases are larger, as is true for the sounding channels (3- 5), these measurements can provide a qualitative idea of the inter-satellite biases, and show for example the sounding channels biases increase with time after 2007.
-Also, due to radiance dependence of the biases [e.g., John et al., 2012b], estimated biases using Antarctic measurements may only be representative for the colder end of the brightness temperatures.
+However, when the biases are larger, as is true for the sounding channels (3-5), these measurements can provide a qualitative idea of the intersatellite biases increase with time after 2007.
+Also, due to radiance dependence of the biases [e.g., John et al., 2012], estimated biases using Antarctic measurements may only be representative for the colder end of the brightness temperatures.

-218 3.1.2.
-Tropical oceans
+3.1.2.
+Tropical Oceans

-Tropical oceans are another suitable inter-calibration target where the microwave hu-219 midity sounding channels act differently from the Antarctic region.
-We gridded the near-220 nadir brightness temperatures over the tropical oceans (20°S-20°N) to construct daily 221 averages.
-Channel 1 is always a window channel and thus sensitive to surface proper-222 ties.
-Channel 2 acts mostly as a humidity sounding channel in the tropics, sensitive to 223 the lowermost troposphere or boundary layer with very little contribution from the sur-224 face.
-However, it can have significant surface contributions in the dry subsidence zones of 225 the tropics.
-Over tropical oceans, Channels 3-5 are humidity sounding channels with no 226 contribution from the surface.
-227
+[28] Tropical oceans are another suitable intercalibration target where the microwave humidity sounding channels act differently from the Antarctic region.
+We gridded the near-nadir brightness temperatures over the tropical oceans (20°S-20°N) to construct daily averages.
+Channel 1 is a window channel, except for heavy precipitation conditions, and thus sensitive to surface properties.
+Channel 2 acts mostly as a humidity sounding channel in the tropics, sensitive to the lowermost troposphere or boundary layer with very little contribution from the surface.
+However, it can have significant surface contributions in the dry subsidence zones of the tropics.
+Over tropical oceans, Channels 3-5 are humidity sounding channels with no contribution from the surface.